-Esophagitis is often caused by fluid that contains acid flowing back from the stomach to the esophagus, a condition called gastroesophageal reflux.
+Esophagitis is often caused by stomach fluid that flows back into the esophagus.
+The fluid contains acid which irritates the tissue.
+This problem is called gastroesophageal reflux.
 An autoimmune disorder called eosinophilic esophagitis also causes this condition.

 The following increase your risk of esophagitis:

 People who have a weakened immune system may develop infections that lead to esophagitis.
 Infection may be due to:

 The infection or irritation may cause the esophagus to become inflamed.
 Sores called ulcers may form.

 Treatment depends on the cause.

 Most of the time, the disorders that cause esophagitis respond to treatment.

 If untreated, esophagitis may cause severe discomfort.
 Scarring (stricture) of the esophagus may develop.
 This can cause swallowing problems.